What is model.yaml

 The model.yaml

-standard defines a structured way to specify AI models, their sources, configurations, and metadata.
+format defines a structured way to specify AI models, their concrete sources, configurations, and metadata.
 Feel free to contribute to this open standard as it evolves.

-You can find a TypeScript definition of the specification in lmstudio.js.
+You can find a TypeScript implementation of the specification in lmstudio-js.

 Core Fields